athfemoiur/athfemoiur/README.md

 ## I'm a CE student at KHU in Tehran, a Python Back-end developer and Learning django

-- 🔭 I'm a python developer and currently learning django framework
+- 🔭 I'm a python backend developer working with Django, Djanog-rest-framework and other backend technologies ...
-- 🌱 I've worked with python, django, java SE, java swing, c++, QT(c++), SQL databases, mongodb, redis, rabbitmq
 - 🥅 2021 Goals: Contribute more to Open Source projects